 Typing OR into the Library Catalogue does not always work well.
-Keep Catalogue searches simple and try repeating searches with different combinations of terms.
+Keep Catalogue searches in basic, one-box search simple and try repeating searches with different combinations of terms.

 You can enter the terms for each concept on a separate row.
 The rows are combined with AND.

 In many search interfaces (including the Catalogue and ProQuest) you can use double quotation marks to find two or more words next to each other in that order.